-From Tulcea, you will find ferry and regional bus services.
+- From Tulcea, you will find ferry and regional bus services.

 There are many types of tour available on the delta catering to all interests.
 Cruises catering specifically to photography, bird watching or fishing.
-Or, just to explore the delta and visit secluded beaches or villages.
+Or, simply to explore the delta and visit secluded beaches or villages.
 There are also options for boat hire.

 Be aware, visitors to the delta require a permit to enter the Biosphere Reserve.
 If you are on a tour, these will be included in your tour price.
 If you are visiting the reserve independently, they can be purchased at travel agencies and hotels or from the Danube Delta Biosphere Reserve Administration.
 The current fee is 10 RON (~€2.20)